amidaware/tacticalrmm/docker/readme.md

 ## Run the environment with Docker

-Copy the .env.example to .env
-Change values in .env to match your environment
+Copy the .env.example to .env then change values in .env to match your environment

 ```
 cd docker